 As we mentioned earlier, it can cost much more to acquire a new user than to hold onto an existing one.
 Loyal customers are more likely to spend more, and visit your business again and again.
 What's more, they're more likely to tell their friends and family about you with word of mouth now a key factor in purchase decisions.
 It's a no brainer when over 70% of consumers say they prefer brands who demonstrate their appreciation.

 So, if you want to make sure you’re providing a fair and equal service for all of your customers, what can you do?

 First of all, it’s important that you keep channels of communication open with all of your loyal customers.
 When it’s time to renew, let them know!
 If there are any price increases or opportunities to move to a better plan, make sure they know about it.
 Give them the chance to opt-in or out as applicable.

 It’s all well and good having great deals and discounts for new customers, but make sure you give your regulars an incentive to stick around.
 Whether it’s perks like O2 Priority, or a discount when you renew a subscription.

-Are you a bricks-and-mortar business looking for a loyalty program to help you reward your frequent customers and attract new folks through your door?
-Swipii can provide a loyalty program to help you boost sales and retention.
-Contact our Customer Success Team to find out more or request a demo from our team!
+Are you a local business looking for a loyalty program to help you reward your frequent customers and attract new folks through your door?
+Swipii can help you boost sales and retention through cashback incentives.
+Visit Swipii for Business to find out more or request a demo from our team!